 While Canadian businesses across all industries may feel the impact of these potential tariffs, some sectors and their consumers are likely to be more impacted than others, including:

-- Retail and consumer goods – This industry may feel significant impact specifically due to the amount of clothing and food products – including agricultural imports – that are sourced from the U.S.
+- Retail and consumer goods – This industry may feel a significant impact due to the amount of clothing and food products – including agricultural imports – that are sourced from the U.S.

 - Construction and real estate – Canadian construction and real estate businesses may feel the ripple effects from increased prices on home renovation and construction supplies.